dhanush027/Navi-Translator/README.md

 # Navi-Translator
-English to Navi Language GUI Translator
+A GUI application which translates user entered English Text to Navi Language using API.
+It limits to 5 translations per hour.